-The fastest journey takes less than 2 hours 20 minutes, and there are a few other options under three hours.
+The fastest journey takes less than 2 hours 20 minutes, and there are a few other options taking just under three hours.
 Some one-way trips take more than four hours, however, so pay careful attention when you’re booking your tickets.
 Ticket prices range from $18-33.

 Direct Trains from Pompei to Rome

 There are no direct trains from Pompeii to Rome.
 In all cases, you’ll need to change trains once, at Napoli Centrale, after taking the train from Pompei.